 *Homework Club from 3:30 pm – 4:30 pm is required for students arriving before 4:10 pm to ensure proper supervision.

 View our full School Calendar (Google Calendar link)

-If your child is a returning student, register electronically by going to the Temple Website to the members only section and login in, click School Registration, and follow the prompts to register and pay the refundable deposit.
+To register go to the Temple Website to the members only section and login in, click School Registration, and follow the prompts to register and pay the refundable deposit.
 Register online by July 15, 2022 to receive a $100 per child early-bird discount.